ayukovt/HRTime/README.md

 HRTime - Your simple HRT companion
 =============
-HRTime is a simple reminder application written in VB.NET with a user-friendly interface created in WinForms.
+HRTime is a simple reminder application written in C# with a user-friendly interface created in WinForms.
 Designed to support individuals managing hormone therapy, HRTime ensures you never miss a dose by triggering timely alerts based on your scheduled medication times.

 If you want to support development of HRTime, consider making a donation by clicking the button below :)